 This user's guide provides information about TM9300 mobile radios.

+The radio behavior described in this guide applies to radios with firmware version 1.02.
+To check the radio's firmware version, see "Checking the version of your radio" on page 104.
 If your radio does not operate as you expect, contact your radio provider for assistance.

-Safety warnings used in this quide
+Safety warnings used in this guide